epam/Wilma/wilma-extras/bulkhead/README.md

 Purpose of this example
 ---------------------------------------
-This plugin example was created to show an extra , maybe uncommon usage of the Wilma proxy.
+This plugin example was created to show an extra, maybe uncommon usage of the Wilma proxy.

 Implementation
 ---------------------------------------